UPSC > Famous Books for UPSC Exam (Summary & Tests) > Shankar IAS: Summary of Renewable Energy

 • The first wave energy, project with a capacity of 150MW, has been set up at Vizhinjam near Trivandrum.

-6. Tidal Energy
+7. Tidal Energy

 • Energy can be extracted from tides by creating a reservoir or basin behind a barrage and then passing tidal waters through turbines in the barrage to generate electricity.

-• A major tidal wave power project costing of Rs.5000 crores, is proposed to be set up in the Hanthal Creek in the Gulf of Kutch in Gujarat.
+• A major tidal wave power project costing Rs.5000 crores, is proposed to be set up in the Hanthal Creek in the Gulf of Kutch in Gujarat.

-7. Biomass
+8. Biomass

 • Biomass is a renewable energy resource derived from the carbonaceous waste of various human and natural activities.
-It is derived from numerous sources, including the by-products from the timber industry, agricultural crops, grassy and woody plants, residues from agriculture or forestry, oil-rich algae, and the organic component of municipal and industrial wastes.
-Biomass is a good substitute for the conventional fossil fuels for heating and energy generation purposes.
+It is derived from numerous sources, including the by-products from the timber industry, crops, grassy and woody plants, residues from agriculture or forestry, oil-rich algae, and the organic component of municipal and industrial wastes.
+Biomass is a good substitute for conventional fossil fuels for heating and energy generation purposes.

 • Burning biomass releases about the same amount of carbon dioxide as burning fossil fuels.
 However, fossil fuels release carbon dioxide captured by photosynthesis over its formative years.
-Biomass, on the other hand, releases carbon dioxide that is largely balanced by the carbon dioxide captured in its own growth (depending how much energy was used to grow, harvest, and process the fuel).
+Biomass, on the other hand, releases carbon dioxide that is largely balanced by the carbon dioxide captured in its growth (depending on how much energy was used to grow, harvest, and process the fuel).
 Hence, Biomass does not add carbon dioxide to the atmosphere as it absorbs the same amount of carbon in growing as it releases when consumed as a fuel.

-8. Cogeneration
+9. Cogeneration

 • Co-generation is producing two forms of energy from one fuel.
 One of the forms of energy must always be heat and the other may be electricity or mechanical energy.
 In a conventional power plant, fuel is burnt in a boiler to generate high-pressure steam.
 This steam is used to drive a turbine, which in turn drives an alternator through a steam turbine to produce electric power.
 The exhaust steam is generally condensed to water which goes back to the boiler.

 • As the low-pressure steam has a large quantum of heat which is lost in the process of condensing, the efficiency of conventional power plants is only around 35%.
-In a cogeneration plant, the low- pressure exhaust steam coming out of the turbine is not condensed, but used for heating purposes.
+In a cogeneration plant, the low-pressure exhaust steam coming out of the turbine is not condensed, but used for heating purposes.

 Potential in India